COVID-19 Rent Relief

 What if I’m not behind on my rent payment now, but I don’t have any more savings and will get behind.
 Is this program for me?

 Yes, if you are eligible based on income, income loss or eligibility for unemployment and you have experienced an economic hardship as a result of COVID-19, you can apply for future rent payments up to 3 months.
-Every three months, you may be able to recertify and receive additional assistance through December 31, 2021, or until funding is exhausted, whichever date is earlier.
+Every three months, you may be able to recertify and receive additional assistance until you reach the maximum number of payments, or until funding is exhausted, whichever comes first.

 I’m REALLY behind on rent.
 How much can you catch me up?

-The maximum combined rent and utility assistance that can be paid is 12 months.
-In addition, this assistance only applies to back rent or utility expense dated on or after March 13, 2020.
+The maximum combined rent and utility assistance that can be paid is 15 months, unless the household is eligible for the additional 3 months of future rent payments.
+In addition, this assistance can only be applied to pay back rent or utility expense that occurred on or after March 13, 2020.

 Any suspected fraud in connection with COVID-19 Rent Relief Program should be reported to THDA for immediate review.
 THDA reserves the right to decline funding or participation if it is determined that fraud has occurred.